chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 example in case of a non-refundable rate plan).

-In case the supplier does not agree to the proposed refund amount (cancellation cost) a `CounterCancellation` can be proposed by the supplier and if agreeable for the distributor, the cancellation can be finished with this new refund value by using `AcceptCounterCancellation`.
+In case the supplier does not agree to the proposed refund amount (cancellation cost) a `CounterCancellation` can be proposed by the supplier and if agreeable to the distributor, the cancellation can be finished with this new refund value by using `AcceptCounterCancellation`.